-Of the 22 141 tonnes sold to 33 different countries, 42 % went to the domestic Norwegian market, while 54 % was sold to other European countries, and 3 % to Asia.
+Of the 22141 tonnes sold to 33 different countries, 42 % went to Norwegian companies, mainly exporters, while 54 % was sold to other European countries, and 3 % to Asia.
 The remaining 1 % was exported to other countries, demonstrating the company's ability to operate in multiple regions and deliver quality products to customers worldwide.